1ay1/neowall/README.md

 sudo make install
 ```

+**Note:** Staticwall runs as a normal user and doesn't require root privileges to run!
+Only the binary installation requires sudo.
+On first run, config and default wallpaper will be automatically copied to your user directories.

 ### Usage

-On first run, Staticwall will create a default configuration file at `~/.config/staticwall/config.vibe`:
+On first run, Staticwall will automatically:
+- Create config at `~/.config/staticwall/config.vibe`
+- Copy default wallpaper to `~/.local/share/staticwall/default.png`

+No root/sudo needed to run!

 ```bash
 # Run in foreground (see logs)